paszu/3DSRepo/Part-3-(arm9loaderhax).md

 ##### Section III - Configuring Luma3DS

-1. Hold select on boot to enter the Luma3DS menu.
+1. Hold select on boot to enter the Luma3DS menu
   + If you get a black screen, [follow this troubleshooting guide](Troubleshooting#ts_sys_a9lh).
   + If you boot to SafeA9LHInstaller, [follow this troubleshooting guide](Troubleshooting#ts_safe_a9lh).
 1. Use the (A) button and the D-Pad to turn on the following: